estanqueiroa/awscode/cloudformation/lambda-apigw-alb/README.md

 # Troubleshooting

-* Cannot open up the ALB URL: Verify your IP address is correct in the Security Group rule.
+* Cannot open up the ALB URL: Verify your IP address is configured correctly in the Security Group Ingress rule.

 * Error {"message":"Missing Authentication Token"}: You are testing API Gateway using web browser, use a Linux terminal with CURL instead.